SBangarh/Bike-station-and-destination-location/README.md

 - Connecting and building a database, I'm still trying to juggle WSL on Windows and some of the tools we use
 - Building and using functions, I tried some for the database portion, but I was not able to identify parts of the project where I would do something multiple times.
 For this project, I found it easier to just code; I definitely could have made some in the model building portion, but I could not wrap my head around all the moving parts unfortunately.
 I will have to practice more
 - This project was a big step up from the SQL project and the learning curve for the python course exponentially increased halfway through due to the amount of information and libraries available for python
 - I really struggled with wrting comments and explaining my process throughout the notebooks.
 It was a lot and didn't really know what I was doing compounded the issue.
 I'll have to read other peoples code to get a better understanding.
+Overall, this could have been a lot better, but it will come with experience and I just need to practice more.

 ## Future Goals
 - Define and use more functions,